mobyinc/Cathode/README.md

 end
 ```

-Requests that attempt to write non-whitelisted attributes will respond with `400
+Requests that raise a params exception (e.g., `ActionController::ParameterMissing`)
-Bad Request`.
+respond with `400 Bad Request`.

 ## Serialization
 Cathode doesn’t do any explicit serialization of resources when responding to